-There are several limitations to this study which warrant discussion.
-As a retrospective review there is inherent observation bias and association between factors cannot prove causation.
+There are several limitations to this study that warrant discussion.
+As a retrospective review, there is inherent observation bias and association between factors cannot prove causation.
 In addition, changes in personnel staffing, trainee involvement, and the introduction of new equipment were not specifically accounted for in the series.
-Finally, variation in the imaging modality used to assess for residual stone fragments may have resulted in deviation of the SFR over time.
-Over the course of the study period there was an increase in the use of CT imaging at follow-up, which may have artificially lowered the SFR earlier in the series.
+Finally, variation in the imaging modality used to assess for residual stone fragments may have resulted in deviation of the stone-free rate over time.
+Over the course of the study period, there was an increase in the use of CT imaging at followup, which may have resulted in lower stone-free rates later in the series.